 John Diener’s Red Rock Ranch consists of approximately 5,000 acres in Fresno County.
-He farms an array of high value row crops, using innovative approaches to land, water, and wildlife management.
+He farms an array of high-value row crops, using innovative approaches to land, water, and wildlife management.

-Among other achievements, in the spirit of Aldo Leopold, he has had a lifelong commitment to rehabilitating his land.
+In the spirit of Aldo Leopold, he has had a lifelong commitment to rehabilitating his land.
 Upon discovering that some of his land was incapable of growing crops because of high salt levels from saline drain water, he developed a method to clean the soil and the saline water.

 “John Diener is the most insightful, conservation-minded and overall successful farmer I have ever had the privilege of working with,” wrote Jeff Mitchell, University of California Cooperative Extension, in his letter of recommendation.
 “He is always looking for a better way of doing things and through the vast visibility he has achieved throughout the region, he has brought tremendous innovation and natural resource conservation benefits to the entire San Joaquin.”